nerdyfergy/blg-site-mm3/contact/index.md

   credit: Visualhunt
   creditlink: http://visualhunt.com/
 ---
-Contact us via the social media links on the sidebar to the left, invite us to join your team on slack, or just send us a quick email via the below form.
+Contact us via the social media links on the sidebar to the left, invite us to join your team on Slack, or send us a quick email via the below form.

 We are happy to offer a free consultation to better assesss what you are looking for and to give us an opportunity to explain how we can help.